Quantum Merlin-Arthur proof systems for synthesizing quantum states: Preliminaries

 In the following scenario, we will specify a matrix $M$ in the input by providing an efficient encoding of $M$, where the size of the encoding is the input size denoted by $n$.

 We now proceed with a Hamiltonian simulation procedure achieving exponential precision with only polynomial space.
 The techniques come from \cite{BCCKS14,BCCKS15,BCK15}, with an observation on the space complexity made in~\cite{FL18}. \begin{lemma}[Adapted from~{\cite[Theorem 12]{FL18}}] Consider the size-$n$ efficient encoding of a $2^{k(n)} \times 2^{k(n)}$ Hermitian matrix $H$ as an input, and treat this matrix $H$ as a Hamiltonian.
-Then the time evolution $exp(-iHt)$ can be simulated using $\poly(n, k, \|H\|_{\infty}, t, \log(1/\epsilon))$ operations and $O(k + \log(t/\epsilon))$ space. \end{lemma}
+Then the time evolution $\exp(-iHt)$ can be simulated using $\poly(n, k, \|H\|_{\infty}, t, \log(1/\epsilon))$ operations and $O(k + \log(t/\epsilon))$ space, where $\epsilon$ is the error in operator norm. \end{lemma}